CodeMeAPixel/LuaTS/test/README.md

 After running tests, coverage is reported in `test/lcov.info`.
 You can use [coverage tools](https://github.com/bcoe/nyc) to visualize this file.

-## Failing and Passing Tests

-See [FAILING_TESTS.md](../FAILING_TESTS.md) for a checklist of failing and passing tests, including known issues and incomplete features.

 ## Fixtures and Snapshots

 The test suite includes fixture-based testing: